Arts Council~Haliburton Highlands: History

-Creation of the Arts Council~Haliburton Highlands
+Founding

 In 2002, the Arts Committee, in collaboration with other arts organizations in the county, formed a committee to create a plan for the development and promotion of the arts (not just the visual arts) in Haliburton County, and to create a body to coordinate the implementation of the plan.

 The Arts Council~Haliburton Highlands was formed under the umbrella of the Haliburton County Development Corporation in the fall of 2003.
 Fifteen individuals involved in a range of artistic disciplines and arts organizations formed the first Steering Committee.

 In its first year of operation the Arts Council co-founded the Haliburton Tourism Coalition which represents all of the providers of tourism products in the county, was invited to sit on the Economic Diversification Committee of the County of Haliburton (which was the committee of the County Council responsible for the implementation of the county strategic plan) and was chosen to participate in Artscape's first Creative Cluster program.
 The county adopted the slogan "A Natural Work of Art" as part of its brand image.

 In the fall of 2005 the membership of the Arts Council elected a board of directors (to replace the steering committee) and adopted a set of by-laws and filed for incorporation.
 The Arts Council has a membership of 320 including artists, arts businesses, arts organizations, supporting businesses and organizations and individuals.